Why I Talked To My 8 Year Old About Biblical Sexuality

 God’s word + Parental Involvement = Powerful Weapon

-Our daughter in the beginning of this story is now 11 years old.
-Both, our 11 and 9-year-old, already know about biblical sexuality, pregnancy and childbirth and God’s design for men and women.
-Our 11-year-old also knows about the hard sexual topics (pornography, prostitution, sex trafficking etc).
-Not our 9-year-old yet.
-She has such a sensitive heart.
+Our daughter in the beginning of this story is now 12 years old.
+Our 12, 10, 9 and 8 -year-olds, already know fully about biblical sexuality, pregnancy and childbirth and God’s design for men and women.

 A man’s heart plans his way, But the Lord directs his steps.
 Proverbs 16:9